Aww geez! Not another YouTube rant!

-One of the problems with Google as we pointed out during our articles with AMP pages is that Google themselves ends up becoming their own worst enemy.
+One of the problems with Google as we pointed out during our articles with AMP pages is that Google itself ends up becoming its own worst enemy.
 The vagueness of their terms of service could potentially invoke a class action lawsuit if they were to carry out their judgment upon the network.
 Even if it does not it will leave users in a state of constant fear.
-Between their TOS combined with past interactions of how youtube likes to deploy AI’s to straight-up destroy content.
+Between their TOS combined with past interactions of how youtube likes to deploy AIs to straight-up destroy content.
 The tin-foil hat community could interpret this new entry as such:

 So, an unknown entity can come to my page which only has a few hundred views on their YouTube and makes zero money at it.
 They can blow up my profile?
 Fuck!
 How is anyone new to YouTube supposed to get any traction on the service then?

 Wait…Google can straight up delete my account?!?
 Including Gmail, YouTube, my android phone profile.
 Because I am using an Ad-Blocker and there-fore I’m not commercially viable?

 If you take their TOS word for word both of these guys wearing (highly fashionable we may add) tin-foil hats would be absolutely correct.
 If you think about how they deployed their previous enforcement of policies by using AI to streamline the YouTube business model then these concerns are very valid and legit.